f3-factory/F3com-data/base/main.md

 <div class="alert alert-info"><strong>Notice:</strong> If you set or access a key of SESSION, the session gets started automatically.
 There's no need for you to do it by yourself.</div>

-The framework has it's own [system variables] (system-variables).
+The framework has its own [system variables] (system-variables).
 You can change them using set() to modify a framework behaviour, for example

 ``` php
 $f3->set('CACHE', TRUE);